PredictionIO/labs-untested/Maciej-Poleski/database/README.md

 4. Script to recreate all views - to be executed *after* data is imported.

 3 and 4 are combined - views will be empty - recreate after data import is finished

+You can always invoke this script to clean database and recreate schema with all views.
+Then import data from csv files and refresh materialized views.